maxrihm/wallpaper-engine-auto-downloader/README.md

 1. Clone this repository to your local machine
 2. Open a terminal window in the root directory of the repository
-3. Install the required libraries using pip: `pip install -r requirements.txt`
+3. Install the required libraries using your preferred method
 4. Run the program: `python main.py`

 The program will start running and will automatically download new wallpapers on a daily basis.